kyaneos/ac-cvd-test/README.md

 - **Color Science**: Based on research by Brettel et al. and Machado et al.
 - **Adaptive Testing**: Inspired by jsQUEST and Bayesian psychometric methods
 - **Bayesian Inference**: Information gain optimization using entropy reduction
-- **Built with love** for understanding color vision through intelligent testing

-## 💕 For Ember

-Made with all my love for our special anniversary.
-Here's to understanding each other better, one color at a time! 🌈✨

-_"Always trust a smiling cat!"_ - Rover 🐱